shapediver/AppBuilderSdk/README.md

 This example includes some [tickets](https://help.shapediver.com/doc/enable-embedding) of ShapeDiver models for testing.
 You can [author](https://help.shapediver.com/doc/grasshopper) and [upload](https://help.shapediver.com/doc/uploading-models) your own Grasshopper models.

+## What else can this codebase do for me ?

+Apart from the App Builder functionality, this repository contains useful [React](https://react.dev/) components and hooks for using the [ShapeDiver 3D Viewer](https://help.shapediver.com/doc/viewer) and the [ShapeDiver Platform Backend](https://help.shapediver.com/doc/platform-backend).
+If you want to develop a web application using React and ShapeDiver, this is a great codebase to start from.

+In case you want to contribute to this repository, feel free to fork it and open pull requests.

 ## Dependencies and insights for developers

 ### Basics

-The example is coded using [TypeScript](https://www.typescriptlang.org/).
+This codebase is implemented using [TypeScript](https://www.typescriptlang.org/).
 We use [Vite](https://vitejs.dev/) as a build tool for fast development experience.

 ### UI Kit

-This template uses the [Mantine](https://mantine.dev/) UI Kit.
-However, the code has been developed having reusability in mind, which means it should easily be possible to swap out the UI Kit.
+This codebase uses the [Mantine](https://mantine.dev/) UI Kit.
+However, the code has been developed having reusability in mind, which means it will easily be possible to swap out the UI Kit.

 ### State management